Trump Terrible 10: Adult Day Care Edition

 1. Donald J. Trump, President of the United States.
 Last week’s ranking: duh

-Speaking at supporters on Hispanic Heritage Day, Trump twice slowly pronounced "Puerto Rico" in a manner that suggested he was, I don't know, mocking Puerto Ricans for pronouncing the name of the commonwealth in way a Spanish speaker would, instead of the way regular Americans from Queens would.
-Meanwhile, Trump's reluctant waiver of the Jones Act -- which could help speed aid to the island -- ended almost as soon as it started.
-Donald Trump doesn't care about Puerto Ricans.
+Speaking at supporters during a Hispanic Heritage Month event, Trump twice slowly pronounced “Puerto Rico” in a manner that suggested he was, I don’t know, mocking Puerto Ricans for pronouncing the name of the commonwealth in the way a Spanish speaker would, instead of the way regular Americans from Queens would.
+Meanwhile, Trump’s reluctant waiver of the Jones Act ― which could help speed aid to the island ― ended almost as soon as it started.
+Donald Trump doesn’t care about Puerto Ricans.

 Trump does seem to care, a lot, about one North Korean, a Mr. Kim Jong Un.
 For Kim, Trump has mixed up a brew of reality show theatrics and blustering threats of war.
 Standing at the White House with military commanders, Trump delivered a “calm before the storm” tease that was as surreal and disgraceful a moment as the White House has ever seen.
 His tweet that “Sorry, but only one thing will work” against the North Korean nuclear threat was reckless and reprehensible, especially given that he has no idea how to protect Americans and our allies if war comes.